top of page

 • Potted plants placed strategically inside or outside the enclosure soften the space and block sightlines.

 Plants improve privacy while enhancing the ambiance and air quality.
 They require maintenance but offer a living, changing privacy solution.
-This is not the most recommended solution due to plants often carrying insects and the plants can cause damage to the screen.
+This is not the most recommended solution due to plants often carrying insects, and they can cause damage to the screen.

 Frosted or Decorative Screen Inserts